Jimmy Woode: Biography

 Jimmy Woode's song "Just Give Me Time" was covered by Carola in 1966, first released on her album Carola & Heikki Sarmanto Trio, reaching the Finnish charts in 2004.

 An original member of The Kenny Clarke-Francy Boland Big Band, in 1995 he also toured with Lionel Hampton's Golden Men of Jazz.

 In 2003, Woode formed a trio with drummer Pete York and German jazz musician/comedian Helge Schneider, touring in Germany with his interpretation of jazz classics such as "Georgia" and "Summertime".
 As a consequence of his co-operation with Schneider, Woode also starred in the feature film Jazzclub (2004). in the role of Steinberg, a struggling jazz bassist.

-He died April 23, 2005 at age 78 at his home in Lindenwold, New Jersey, of complications following a surgery for a stomach aneurysm.
+He died April 23, 2005, at age 78 at his home in Lindenwold, New Jersey, of complications following a surgery for a stomach aneurysm.

+Woode was born on the same day, the same month, the same year as saxophonist John Coltrane (September 23, 1926 – July 17, 1967).